top of page

 Clean up

-X-Press Feeders and London P&I Club financed the cleanup efforts, which were led by the Marine Environment Protection Authority, having a better understanding of the Sri Lankan community and its ecological needs.
+X-Press Feeders and London P&I Club financed the cleanup efforts, which were led by the Marine Environment Protection Authority, despite offers by the owners and insurers to engage international contractors to conduct the clean-up operations.

 Salvage

-Smit Salvage were contracted to provide immediate assistance and firefighting for the X-Press Pearl following reports of nitric acid leak and smoke from the vessel.
+Smit Salvage was contracted to provide immediate assistance and firefighting for the X-Press Pearl following reports of a nitric acid leak and smoke from the vessel on 21 May, 2021.

 Community